hapax/hapax.github.io/assets/unintentional.md

 <div style="text-align: right"><i> Ralph Waldo Emerson</i> </div>

-Joseph Cornell made art from rubbish.
+Joseph Cornell made art from leftovers.
-He laboriously collected used books, postcards, toys, household objects, and turned them into three-dimensional collage or *assemblage*.
+Over a lifetime, mostly spent living with his mother and disabled brother in a small apartment in Queens, he collected used books, postcards, toys, household objects, and turned them into three-dimensional collage or *assemblage*.

 <figure>